 Homeowners can have liens placed on their property from city debts, most commonly unpaid property taxes and water and sewer charges.
 NYC periodically sells unpaid debts to private bidders, who can then add high fees and interest to the amount owed and bring a suit for foreclosure based on the higher amount.
 Before the lien is sold by the City, homeowners receive notices of intent to sell the lien.

 To help prevent missed property tax payments, state and NYC property tax exemptions exist for low-income senior citizens, persons with disabilities, active duty military, and veterans.
 These exemptions could decrease the amount owed for property taxes.
-See the Property Tax Exemptions link under Relevant Resources for a list of applicable exemptions.

 If the lien has already been sold and a foreclosure action has been brought, then the counselor should refer the client to legal services.